wmy-m/laromicsHZ/README.md

 ```

 ## Basic population genomics analyses
 Population genomic structure was explored using PCA with `PLINK`, `Admixture` and `TriangulaR`.
 All scripts in this section are filed under __Popgen__ folder.
-Only the autosomes were used for these analyses.
+Only the autosomes from the hybrid zone dataset (1) were used for these analyses.

 `TriangulaR` was used to identify ancestry-informative markers (AFD=0.5 to 1) and using those markers to calculate hybrid indices, interclass heterozygosity and building triangle plots.
-The allopatric populations are used as the parental populations.
+A population map was created with all the samples being tested, with the allopatric populations set to the parental populations.

 ```
 sbatch 01_TriangulaR.R
 ```

 `PLINK` was used to run PCA and prepare the input file for `Admixture`.
-The dataset is first splited into the two hybrid zones and before `PLINK`.
+The dataset is first splited into the two hybrid zones and before using `PLINK`.
 ```
 sbatch 02_Subset.slurm
 ```